LUH-DBS/Blend/UserStudy.md

 | Other: Domain Expert     | 11.1%    | 0.0%     | 5.6%  |
 | Other: Datasets from API | 0.0%     | 11.1%    | 5.6%  |
 | Other: Internal tool     | 0.0%     | 11.1%    | 5.6%  |

+The majority of participants (77.8%) solve their data discovery problems manually, by writing scripts and visually inspecting the data.
+50% of the participants use SQL queries to understand the content of the data.
+The Research group relies more on manual work (100%) compared to the Industry group (55.6%).
+The Industry group uses SQL queries more often (55.6%) compared to the Research group (44.4%).

 ### Question 6: How often do you find the required dataset with a single search?
 #### Single-Choice